Maprunner/rg2/README.md

 ## RG2 Installations

 This is a list of known RG2 installations.
+You might find it easier to access via the [RG2 statistics database] (http://www.maprunner.co.uk/rg2-stats).

 ### Great Britain